OmegaWeaponDev/OmegaWeaponDev/README.md

     A full recode of my plugin OmegaVision (Almost ready to be released) A Udemy Unreal Engine C++ Course that I have been enjoying online

-Languages I have experience (and like to consider myself proficient in):

-    Java
-    C++